JimJarvis/Excalibur/Excalibur/README.txt

 -> Excalibur.exe: compiled by MSVC++ 12

+-> Excalibur-win8.exe: compiled by MSVC++ 13, on Win8 the above exe may or may not work.
+If you the error message "XXX.dll is missing", please use the win8 version.

 -> Winboard-4.7-portable.zip: portable version of Winboard.
 The zip also includes other free/ open source engines like Crafty, Critter, Fruit, GNUchess, and Gull.
 You can play Excalibur against them and entertain with the breath-taking engine tournaments.
+If you're using win8 and have the above mentioned problem, please rename the win8 version to "Excalibur.exe" and replace the one under "xxx\Winboard-4.7-portable\Excalibur-1.0"

 [[[ Mac X: tested on 10.7 Mountain Lion ]]]